synox/void-mail/docs/installation.md

     open http://localhost:3000

-# Process monitoring and startup
+# Self-Hosted: Process monitoring and startup
 Usually, you want this program to run as a service, wich can restart itself in case of crashing, and on every reboot.
-This is possible vía pm2, the nodejs process manager.
+This is possible vía [pm2, the nodejs process manager](http://pm2.keymetrics.io/).

 1. Run the program using some pm2 flags.
-You can name processes, i used `--name email`.
+You can name processes, I used `--name email`.
 The `--watch` option restarts the app when dies for any reason.
 ```
 cd void-mail
 pm2 --name email start npm -- start --watch